 The educator: Damien Coulthard

-The feisty South Australian midsummer sun is at its zenith as my 4WD turns off the road 140km north of Adelaide and rolls up to the off-grid Clare Valley house of Damien Coulthard and Rebecca Sullivan (writer of this issue’s food story).
+The feisty South Australian midsummer sun is at its zenith as my 4WD turns off the road 140km north of Adelaide and rolls up to the off-grid Clare Valley house of Damien Coulthard and Rebecca Sullivan.
 On a patio beneath a grapevine-trailing pergola, a table groans with a prismatic array of dishes, sauces, herbs and seasonings presented on artfully mismatched crockery.
 “Feast!” says Rebecca, her eight-month-old son Ngairri on her hip.

 Rebecca has prepared this beautiful spread, whose dishes range from the familiar – roast chicken, char-grilled peppers, a cheeseboard – to the exotic – kingfish ceviche with finger lime and macadamia oil, deep-red wattleseed balsamic quandongs, green ant butter – to introduce me to the work of Warndu, a native foods brand she and Damien founded in 2016.
 Meaning ‘good’ in Damien’s ancestral Adnyamathanha language, Warndu is, she says, “kind of a food brand in disguise.
 Our bigger mission is cultural reconciliation, environmental awareness and empowering First Nations communities.”